bbauska/W3Cx-3of5/README.md

 68. Thank you.
 ```

-This format is rather simple, but we still recommend reading <a href="https://developer.mozilla.org/fr/docs/Web/API/WebVTT_API">this excellent article from Mozilla Developer Network</a> that explains in detail all the different options.
+<p>This format is rather simple, but we still recommend reading <a href="https://developer.mozilla.org/fr/docs/Web/API/WebVTT_API">this excellent article from Mozilla Developer Network</a> that explains in detail all the different options.

 Each "element" in this file has a starting and ending time, plus a value (the text that will be displayed), followed by a blank line (blank lines are separators between elements).

-<b>Each element is called "a cue"</b>, and may optionally have an ID that will be useful when using the track element JavaScript API, in particular the getCueById() method of TextTrack objects.
+<b>Each element is called "a cue"</b>, and may optionally have an ID that will be useful when using the track element JavaScript API, in particular the getCueById() method of TextTrack objects.</p>

 <h4>Example of a .vtt file with numeric IDs:</h4>